 \subsection{Ablations}

 To understand more about how the components of \ours \ training contribute to its performance, we vary the different aspects of our paradigm in isolation: our method for data curation (VideoNet), multi-scale attention pooling, and details of the input data (spatial crop size and the temporal sampling scheme).
+We explore some ablations in detail on an example benchmark (PASCAL segmentation), but also evaluate ablations across many of the benchmarks used in this work.
 Finally, we provide a brief exploration demonstrating that our method scales well to larger architectures.
-We explore most ablations on an example benchmark (PASCAL segmentation), and our scaling study using all scene understanding benchmarks.